AWegnerGitHub/awegnergithub.github.io-content/2012_04_22_monitoring-language-on-the-game-servers.md

 ![Multiserver Chat monitor][2]

-I've expanded it's usefulness.
+I've expanded its usefulness.
 Now I can load a single page and see all chat activity occurring on all active game servers on a single screen.
 It provides, at a glance, a quick way to see if there are problems on the servers.
 It also allows me to step back from picking which server I think will be "bad" and monitor that.
 Now I can monitor all of them at once.